digital-botanical-gardens-initiative/dendron-dbgi/vault/bioblitz.software.md

 ### Change your password on the server

 Your provisory password will be communicated by email.
 When you have it, go to [this adress](https://emi-collection.unifr.ch/accounts/password/change/), login and change your password.

- Send me an email (edouard.bruelhart@unifr.ch) with:
- - The account username you freshly created
- - Your complete name
- - Your ORCID identifier.
-If you don't have one, create at [https://orcid.org/](https://orcid.org/)
+Send me an email (edouard.bruelhart@unifr.ch) with your ORCID identifier.
+If you don't have one, create it at [https://orcid.org/](https://orcid.org/)

- This step is useful to give you write access to the project and to link the samples you collect to you.
+ORCID is useful to tack the collector for each collected sample.

 ### Open the bioblitz project in QField